Work experience for post-secondary Education students

 Remote work is allowed

-CHRC is seeking applications from cultural sector employers.
-This sector includes Digital Media (Content Creators); Film and Television; Live Performing Arts; Music and Sound Recording; Visual Arts and Crafts; Writing and Publishing; and Heritage.
+Cultural sector employers include Digital Media (Content Creators); Film and Television; Live Performing Arts; Music and Sound Recording; Visual Arts and Crafts; Writing and Publishing; and Heritage.
 The student's field of study does not have to be related to arts and culture.
 For example, if a Canadian cultural sector employer requires assistance in developing its website, a computer science student could be hired.

-If you have any questions, please do not hesitate to send an email to Sofia Downing, Administrative and Communications Officer, firstname.lastname@example.org.
+If you have any questions, please do not hesitate to send an email to Sofia Downing, Administration and Communications Officer, email@example.com.